MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/luminex-mainframe-file-tape-transfer-content.md

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

 - The data transfer to Azure in this solution gives you flexibility for developing a backup strategy.
-You can enable automated regular or phased data migration.
+You can enable automated, regular migration or phased-data migration.
 After you've installed a Luminex device in your datacenter, you can configure unidirectional or bidirectional communication, staged migration, or one-time migration.
 This flexibility provides support for implementing DevOps and Agile working principles and for immediate cloud adoption.
 - You can take advantage of Azure capabilities for mainframe backup, archive, and disaster recovery.
 - You can deploy continuous integration/continuous delivery (CI/CD) pipelines on Azure to manage data movement, transformation, and control activities.